documentationfor yFiles for HTML 3.0.0.1

 Integrating the yWorks Optimizer

-The yWorks Optimizer comes with its own webpack plugin, so integrating it into your webpack build is easy:
+The yWorks Optimizer includes its own webpack plugin, making integration into your webpack build straightforward:

 module.exports = {